ZygyGames/slate/source/index.html.md

 Type | Key  | Description
 ---- | ---  | -----------
-json | `name` | Name of the game json | `updated_at` | The last time the game was updated json | `game_description` | Description of what the game is
+json | `server_id` | The server ID of the game used for requests for a specific game. json | `name` | Name of the game json | `updated_at` | The last time the game was updated json | `game_description` | Description of what the game is